-This was constructed in 1963 and has a prominent position on our campus overlooking University Square.
-This building is used by our Business Development, Registry and the Vice Chancellors Office.
-This was named after Alan Berry who was the Director and Chief Executive for the West Midlands Engineering Employers’ Association.
+This was constructed in 1963 and has a prominent position on our campus overlooking University Square and Coventry Cathedral.
+It is used by Business Development, Registry and the Vice Chancellor’s Office.
+The building is named after Alan Berry, who was the Director and Chief Executive for the West Midlands Engineering Employers’ Association.

-This was built in the 1920’s and is the home of our professional services such as Estates and Finance.
-This was the site of the Singer Works, out of which the Singer Penny Farthing was born and it also holds the origins to Coventry City Football Club.
+This was built in the 1920s and is used by many of our professional services teams, including Estates, HR and Finance.
+It is the former site of the Singer Works, from which both the Singer Penny Farthing and Coventry City Football Club can trace their origins.

-Built in the 1950’s this building is used mainly by our Faculty of Health and Life Sciences.
-The building was named after a key figure for the University, who was a University Governor, and became Vice Chair of the Board of Governors in 1982.
+Built in the 1950s, this is used mainly by our Faculty of Health and Life Sciences.
+The building was named after a key figure for the university, Charles Ward, who became Vice Chair of the Board of Governors in 1982.

-This building is used by our Faculty of Arts and Humanities, specifically for the Performing Arts, Media and Music Students.
-Fittingly this building previously was a cinema, originally built in 1880 with a major refurbishment in 2000.
-The building has been named after Dame Ellen Terry, a star of the Victoria stage and a leading Shakespearean actress.
+This is used by our Faculty of Arts and Humanities, specifically for the performing arts, media and music.
+Built in 1880, the building underwent a major refurbishment in 2000.
+Fittingly, it was previously a cinema, and is named after Dame Ellen Terry, a star of the Victorian stage and a leading Shakespearean actress.

 Frederick Lanchester Library

-Built in 1978, this building is used by our Faculty of Arts and Humanities, who mainly run their Industrial Design courses from here.
-The building has been named after the former Deputy Director of Coventry Polytechnic and one of the University’s Honorary Life Fellows.
+Built in 1978, this building is currently undergoing an extensive internal redevelopment.
+Once completed, it will continue to be used by the Faculty of Arts and Humanities, primarily for industrial design courses.
+The building is named after Maurice Foss, the former Deputy Director of Coventry Polytechnic and one of the university’s Honorary Life Fellows.